uqbingliu/EMEA/README.md

 # EMEA
-Open code of paper "Guiding Neural Entity Alignment with Compatibility"
+Open code of paper "Guiding Neural Entity Alignment with Compatibility".
+Will be ready soon.